 Non-covered ancillary items: a hospital can charge for non-medical items like phone calls, premium private room upgrades not medically necessary, or items the patient affirmatively chose beyond covered care.

 Medicare Part D prescription drug copays: as noted above, Part D copays are governed by LIS, not by the QMB prohibition.
-Pharmacies can collect Part D copays from QMB enrollees ($0 to $5 under full LIS).
+Pharmacies can collect the small federally set Part D copay from QMB enrollees under full LIS.

 These exceptions are narrow.
 The vast majority of services for QMB enrollees fall under the prohibition.